tianweigong/time_and_intervention/README.md

-# data analysis for "active causal structure learning in continuous time"
+# active causal structure learning in continuous time 🕙

-Please open the `data_analysis` folder for further information.
+Please open the `data_analysis` folder for further information for data analysis and modeling.

-The experimental procedure is avaliable [here](https://eco.ppls.ed.ac.uk/~s1940738/demo/time_intervention/).
+Please download the `experiment` to try exploring different causal devices.